 Crucially, the Transforming Public Procurement Green Paper highlights the Government’s vision for an innovation-friendly culture emphasising the early engagement concept.
 Essentially, by sparking conversations with the right public sector contacts early in the procurement lifecycle, you can position your business as an industry leader long before a tender notice is published − and even influence the tender specifications.

 There are some significant opportunities on the horizon, though you’re going to have to market smart and engage early to build leads, brand awareness and make those all-important inroads into the competitive public sector IT marketplace.
 Work with a marketing partner with deep sector knowledge and the right contacts to ensure your B2G success in 2021 and beyond.

-At Cadence, we are currently developing an eBook guide to help you market effectively to the hard to access B2G sector, providing marketing tips and tricks as well as in-depth sector insight.
-Pre-register for your copy of the eBook here.
+At Cadence, we have developed an eBook guide to help you market effectively to the hard to access B2G sector, providing marketing tips and tricks as well as in-depth sector insight.
+Download your copy of the eBook here.

 Services Sectors About Cadence Resources Blog Market Insights Cadence Webinars Case Studies Cadence Talks BiP Services Book a Meeting Cadence in conversation: YPO talks B2G marketing and the value of lasting partnerships As part of our ongoing B2G blog series, we...